dzchoi/Calculator-over-Web/README.md

   - invokes the AWS lambda function with the json data to compute expressions.
 - AWS lambda:
   - runs the Python function 'LambdaFunctionForCalc' that actually computes the expressions and
-  - makes use of the AWS DynamoDB using the AWS SDK for Python, Boto3.
+  - makes use of the AWS DynamoDB service using the AWS SDK for Python, Boto3.
 - AWS DynamoDB:
   - the NoSQL database that holds the variables and that is searched for the variables.